Cutting and grinding. |

 Filing and tapping. |

-A straight edge set against the rings on #2
+A straight edge set

-and #3 shows how much #1 and #4 are bent out of line.
+and #4 are bent out of line.

 |

-In all my reading about this process, many
+In all my reading about

-have stressed that it's best to rely on only the weight of the wrench
+rely on only the weight of the wrench to turn the

-the manifold the wrench is supposed to slowly descend solely by
+softens the manifold the wrench is supposed to

-gravity.
-But I have to confess that occasionally the turning rod stuck,
+confess that occasionally the turning rod stuck,

 and I had to help it along.
-That said, I used minimum force
+That said,

-applied very slowly.
+I used minimum force applied very slowly.

 |

-I was very pleased with myself when I
+I was very pleased with

-checked the manifold for straightness.
+myself when I checked the manifold for

 |